Sergei Mrachkovsky: Career

-Mrachkovky was born in Tobolsk district, in Siberia, where his mother was a political exile.
-His grandfather was a founding member of Russia's first underground Marxist circles, the South Russian Workers' Union.
+Mrachkovky was born in a family of Russian ethnicity in the Surgutsky Uyezd of Tobolsk Governorate, in Siberia, where his mother was a political exile.
+His grandfather was a founding member of one of Russia's first underground Marxist circles, the South Russian Workers' Union.
 His father, a locksmith, was also a revolutionary.
 After three years at a local school, Mrachkovsky was sent to a railway school in Chelyabinsk, then worked as a locksmith.
 Reportedly he was interested in anarchism and was in contact with criminals in his teens.
 He joined the Bolsheviks during the 1905 Revolution.
 Arrested in 1908, he was in prison until 1911, then returned to work as a locksmith.

 After the February Revolution, Mrachkovsky was elected to the Yekaterinburg soviet (council) and the Ural Regional committee of the Bolshevik Party.
 In February 1918, at the start of the Russian Civil War, he was appointed a political commissar of the Red Army for the Yekaterinburg-Chelyabinsk front.
 In 1919, he led the Special Northern Expeditionary Detachment, which operated behind enemy lines, fighting against the White Army commanded by Admiral Kolchak.
 Their mission was to prevent the White army in Siberia from linking up with the British expeditionary force in the far north.
 He also commanded a division reputedly made up of army deserters and criminals released from prison by the revolution, who put down localised rebellions against Bolshevik rule with great severity.
 He was later political commissar of the 51st Rifle Division, commanded by Vasily Blyukher, and in 1920–22, was Red Army commander in West Siberia, where Ivan Smirnov was head of the regional communist party.
 In 1923–24, he was commander of the Volga Military District.